 Coaching SuperVision

-Coaching SuperVision is a collaborative, supportive space where you can reflect, learn, and become the best coach you can be ✨
+Coaching SuperVision is a safe, supportive and collaborative space that enables you to reflect, grow and thrive ✨

 What is Coaching SuperVision?

-Let’s start by clearing up a common misconception about supervision.
-When we talk about coach SuperVision, we’re not referring to a superior peering over your shoulder assessing and passing judgment on your work.
-It is important to understand that the word supervision has a different meaning in the context of coaching SuperVision.
-SuperVision in coaching is not supervising or managing someone’s coaching, rather, it’s a supportive relationship aimed at fostering the professional development and well-being of a coach.
+Let’s clear up a common misunderstanding about supervision.
+When we refer to coach SuperVision, we’re not talking about the kind of supervision where someone watches over your shoulder, judging every move you make.
+It is essential to understand that the word ‘supervision’ has a distinct meaning in the context of coaching, specifically SuperVision.
+SuperVision in coaching is not supervising or managing someone’s coaching, rather, it’s a supportive relationship aimed at fostering the professional development and wellbeing of a coach.

 Reflection and reflective practice are key components of effective SuperVision.
 For that reason, many supervisors refer to supervision as ‘SuperVision’